Atticus29/dataJitsu/specs.md

 - [ ] Test adding a new match
 - [ ] Test rating the match and annotation (possibly as two different users)
 - [ ] Test clicking deeper into the tree
-- [ ] Add test for starting and stopping an annotation
 - [ ] Have logout reload the page and/or resetAll from the tracker
 - [ ] Add date annotated to move in match
 - [ ] Make the match card display more info. (including date)